Taipei Metro C301: History

 Following the approval of the Taipei Mass Rapid Transit Project by the Executive Yuan in 1986, a contract of 800 metro cars worth $1 billion – 200 of which were for the new Tamsui-Xindian line and were worth $200 million – was called.
 This order was believed to receive multiple bids from many companies; two American bidders that stood out were the Union Rail Car Partnership (URC) and the United States Taiwan Transit Group.
 The latter, a consortium between General Electric, Westinghouse Electric Corporation, General Railway Signal, Pullman and Westinghouse Air Brake Company formed solely to bid for this project, was seeking to supply both the rolling stock and signalling systems to Taipei and proposed to build the trains at Pullman's plant in Barre, Vermont.
 On the other hand, URC, a joint venture between Kawasaki Rail Car, Nissho Iwai American and its subsidiary North American Transit Corporation, promised that all subsidiary contracting work be done through American source subcontractors, and all construction work be done in the United States, citing the creation of 300 jobs at Kawasaki's Yonkers rail car plant and at least 500 other jobs in the local economy.
 Such keen American interest in the bid was a result of pressure from the Reagan administration on Taiwan to open up its markets due to the trade surplus Taiwan had with the US by the early 1980s.

-In 1988 however, Taipei officials announced that they would not accept bids from consortia although they were willing to accept URC's bid.
+In 1988, Taipei officials announced that they would not accept bids from consortia although they were willing to accept URC's bid.
 Bombardier Transportation, which owned the Pullman factory, had to be the sole representative of the United States Taiwan Transit Group if it was to bid for the rolling stock.
 Taipei also modified the rolling stock specifications to lower costs.
 Eventually the next round of bidding had URC emerge as the winning bidder with its bid being lower than that of Bombardier.